 Stage 1 - Consulting with Community

 The LCAP PAC meets monthly to review progress data, collect input, and advise the board on potential LCAP changes.
-A final annual update from the prior year will be presented to the board and posted on-line in October.
+A final annual update from the prior year will be presented to the board and posted on-line.
 In the fall, input will be solicited from all stakeholders, especially in areas of need reflected in the annual update.
 The committee will work collaboratively with staff to identify additions or revisions to the current LCAP.Stage 2 - Draft Plan & Review

 In late winter the committee will review all feedback received and draft revisions to the LCAP.
 That draft will be shared with stakeholder groups and the community at large for feedback.